browserengineering/book/book/layout.md

             to.append(DrawText(x, y, word, font)
 ```

-Meanwhile block boxes can add backgrounds by adding `DrawRect`
+Meanwhile block layouts can add backgrounds by adding `DrawRect`
 commands.
 I'm going to add a gray background to `pre` tags, which
 surround code snippets: